aashrafh/AudioSteganography/README.md

 # About

-Code of the second task of the Signals and Systems final project which consists of 3 main Tasks as following
+Code of the second task of the Signals and Systems final project which consists of 3 main tasks.

 ## Audio steganography